field-guides/machine-structures/machine-structures+markdown_mmd.md

 #### SRAM Technology

-* Static Random Access Memory
+- Static Random Access Memory
-* Integrated circuits that form memory arrays
+- Integrated circuits that form memory arrays
-* Usually has a single access port that can provide either a read or a write
+- Usually has a single access port that can provide either a read or a write
-* Fixed access time to any datum (read/write access times may differ)
+- Fixed access time to any datum (read/write access times may differ)
-* Typically uses 6-8 transistors per bit to prevent information disruption when read
+- Typically uses 6-8 transistors per bit to prevent information disruption when read
-* As long as power is applied the value can be kept indefinitely
+- As long as power is applied the value can be kept indefinitely

 #### DRAM Technology

-* Dynamic Random Access Memory
+- Dynamic Random Access Memory
-* Value keep in a cell is stored as a charge in a capacitor
+- Value keep in a cell is stored as a charge in a capacitor
-* Single transistor is used to access stored charge (either to read or overwrite the stored charge)
+- Single transistor is used to access stored charge (either to read or overwrite the stored charge)
-	* Because it uses one transistor per bit of storage, it is much denser and cheaper than SRAM
+	- Because it uses one transistor per bit of storage, it is much denser and cheaper than SRAM
-* Stores charge on a capacitor: it cannot be kept indefinitely and must be periodically refreshed
+- Stores charge on a capacitor: it cannot be kept indefinitely and must be periodically refreshed
-* *Refresh*: contents from an entire row are read and immediately written back to the same row
+- *Refresh*: contents from an entire row are read and immediately written back to the same row

 ##### Performance Specifications
-* Buffer Rows:
+- Buffer Rows:
-	* Acts like a SRAM: changing the address enables random bits access to be accessed until the next row is accessed
+	- Acts like a SRAM: changing the address enables random bits access to be accessed until the next row is accessed
-* Wider Chips:
+- Wider Chips:
-	* Improves memory bandwidth
+	- Improves memory bandwidth
+- Organization:
+	- Modern DRAMs are organized in banks
+	- *Bank*: Series of rows
+		* Pre-charge opens/closes a bank
+	- DDR3: 4 banks
+	- *Act *: Signal sent with row addresses that activates the transfer of the row to the buffer
+	- When row is in the  buffer, it can be transferred by
+		* successive column addresses at whatever the width of the DRAM is (typically 4, 8 or 16)
+		* specifying a block transfer and the starting address
 * Clocks Added:
 	* SDRAM (Synchronous DRAM)
 	* Eliminates synchronization time between memory and processor